frederic-perez/AmE-dictionary/data/idioms.md

 __big kahuna__ The most important or powerful person in a group, organization, business, or movement (e.g., the boss, leader, etc.).
 Primarily heard in US.
 __big name__ :four: __2__ _adj_ Of great importance, fame, success, or reputation in a particular field or area.
 Often hyphenated. _We’ve got a lot of big-name singers who perform at our annual charity event._
 __big picture__
+__big player__ A “big player” typically refers to a person or entity that has significant influence, power, or importance in a particular field or industry.
+It can be used to describe someone with a lot of resources, experience, or market share, making them a key figure in a given situation or environment.
 __big shot__ :two: An important or influential person.
 This expression might be used to describe powerful figures in the criminal underworld or law enforcement, both of whom populate Ellroy’s novels.
 __big spender__ :two: Someone who spends money freely and in great amounts, especially on nonessential things or events.
 Can also be used sarcastically to refer to someone who is reluctant to spend money, or who offers to spend only a small amount. _There are a certain few big spenders who always come through the casino, so we try to make sure they have the best experience possible._ _You’re only willing to pay for my soda?
 Wow, you’re a real big spender._
 __big splash__ :three: A significant or dramatic impact or impression, often created by a public or notable event or action.
 It implies something that attracts a lot of attention and generates a strong reaction.